luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-so the studies have been done and if you fast a person only for 36 hours that's it and then give them chemotherapy in that state they're gonna tolerate the chemotherapy better they're gonna have less side effects from the chemotherapy it's gonna be death of cancer cells and your normal cells are more resilient now and you're gonna get less death of your normal cells you see what I'm saying so what happens when you're fasting your normal cells become more resilient so
+so the studies have been done and if you fast a person only for 36 hours that's it and then give them chemotherapy in that state they're going to tolerate the chemotherapy better they're going to have less side effects from the chemotherapy it's going to be death of cancer cells and your normal cells are more resilient now and you're going to get less death of your normal cells you see what I'm saying so what happens when you're fasting your normal cells become more resilient so